Hover to Zoom

 Medium range scope with 34mm tube, illuminated etched glass, front focal plane with your choice of Special Competition Reticle (SCR™) or Horus H59 reticle.
 Second Rotation Indicator shows each mll of elevation through the indication window on the elevation turret.

-NEW FOR 2018: The T5Xi is now available in MOA, with a specially designed SCR-MOA reticle.
+The T5Xi is now available in MOA, with a specially designed SCR-MOA reticle.
 Item number 5114

 - Magnification 3x-15x